10 Worst Hurricanes in United States History

 The Okeechobee Hurricane, also known as San Felipe Segundo hurricane, is Puerto Rico's deadliest hurricane in their history but was beat out by Galveston in America.

-In 1953 abandoned a plan to name hurricanes by a phonetic alphabet in favor of a new international phonetic alphabet.
+In 1953 an international plan to name hurricanes by a phonetic alphabet in favor of a new international phonetic alphabet was abandoned.
 That same year, the U.S. began using female names for storms.

 Okeechobee landed as a Category 4 storm in West Palm Beach during the early hours of September 17 powered by winds as high as 146 miles per hour.
 More than 2,500 lives were lost and an estimated $342 million (by today's standards) in damages.